nicoalvarezz/Sudoku/README.md

 # Sudoku
-This program coded in python solves any sudoku using a backtracking algorithm.
-It also has a graphic interface that allows the user to play the game.
+This program solves the sudoky in C and Python using a backtracking algorithm.
+This program solves any sudoku that is inputed.

 # What I Learned
-1. The use of graphic interfaces in pyhtom using pygame library.
-2. Understan how recursive algorithms using backtracking work.
-3. How object orientated programming work in general terms, but specially in python.
+Thanks to this small project I improved my recursion skills in specific the implementation of backtracking algorithm.